precisionmedicineunit/docs/pages/design_doc/dna_germline_short.md

 please note these tools have not implemented here nor is any assertion of their quality offered.
 Examples of effective variant filtering and expected candidate variant yield in studies of rare human disease are provided by [pedersen2021effective].

+We plan to use our tools built for these requirements which are currently in review:
+* ACMGuru for automated clinical genetics evidence interpretation.
+* ProteoMCLustR for unbiased whole-genome pathway clustering;
+* SkatRbrain for statistical sequence kernel association testing with variant collapse.
+* UntangleR for pathway visualisation.
+* AutoDestructR for protein structure variant mapping.
+All tools were designed for modular automated high-performance computing.